St. Christopher’s Episcopal Preschool is a school providing a learning environment

 All staff members are required to complete annual training on the topic of Child Abuse and Neglect and how to report suspected abuse and neglect.
 Staff are also required to take Safeguarding God’s Children, through the Episcopal Church so that they are aware of warning signs of abuse as well as how to teach the children ways to protect themselves.
 Any incident of suspected child abuse or neglect is reported by our staff to the Department of Family and Protective Services at 1-800-252-5400.
 You may also contact the CHILDHELP USA National Child Abuse Hotline at 1-800-422-4453 (1-800-4 A Child).

 St. Christopher’s Episcopal Preschool takes pride in the loving, warm and friendly environment that it is able to provide your child and your family.
+Teachers will communicate with parents to develop a solution that bridges home and school.
+Communication between parents and teachers are encouraged.
+Please reach out through Bright Wheel at any time with any concerns.

 While at St. Christopher’s Episcopal Preschool, your child is under constant supervision.
 However, minor injuries may occur during play.
 When this happens, the staff will perform the necessary first aid and fill out an Accident/Incident form for you to read and sign.
 We will notify you immediately if your child sustains serious injury and/or becomes ill.
 Our staff is certified in Pediatric First Aid and CPR.